 - Reach down and grasp the dumbbell with a neutral grip.
 If the knee is on the bench, grasp the dumbbell with the opposite hand.

-- Flex at the hips so the torso is slightly above parallel to the floor with the dumbbell hanging down with elbow fully extended.
+- Hinge at the hips so the torso is slightly above parallel to the floor with the dumbbell hanging down, elbow fully extended.

 - Place the opposite hand on the bench for support.